 Use this option to run a build simultaneously on all agents that are enabled and compatible with the build configuration.
 This option may be useful in the following cases:

-run a build for agent maintenance purposes (e.g. you can create a configuration to check whether agents function properly after an environment upgrade/update).
+run a build for agent maintenance purposes (for example, you can create a configuration to check whether agents function properly after an environment upgrade/update)

 Build Queue Optimization Settings

 By default, TeamCity optimizes the build queue: already queued build can be replaced with an already started build or a more recent queued build.
-To disable the default behavior, uncheck the box.
+You can disable this default behavior by unchecking the corresponding box.